 - disseminate good practices, lessons learned, research findings and capacity-building tools on a regional and national level through forums and dialogues.

-Through our work in Sri Lanka, we have focused on these main initiatives:
+Through our work in Sri Lanka:

 “For the first time in my life entered a temple, learnt about the Bible, got to know about different religious festivals.
 For the first time in my life, I sat with people belonging to all four religions”